 So, if blue and green light during the day is essential then why do we need to consider blue light glasses?
 Well, the answer would be if you are under intense artificial lighting during your biological day.
 This could be working in an office staring at a computer screen all day, working in a hospital under intense fluorescent light, or basically being addicted to scrolling through your smart phone whilst in doors.
 All no good for mitochondrial health, wellbeing and your body clock.

-The issue with LED and fluorescent lighting isn’t so much the blue frequencies, per se, during the day, but the intensity of specific frequencies within the blue spectrum that your retina is exposed to.
+The issue with LED and fluorescent lighting isn’t so much the blue frequencies but the intensity of specific frequencies within the blue spectrum that your retina is exposed to.
 It appears that the area of concern is the 450nm wavelength in the blue spectrum as the intensity far exceeds the capability of the human eye to manage.

 This is where a good blue reducer will come in.
 We do not need to block blue and green post 450nm as these are not the wavelengths causing the issues.

 The issue is caused by the aggressive spike at 450nm.
 A good blue reducer for day time use will tackle the problem areas of the blue spectrum and block most blue at 450nm and below.
-It would be overkill to block it all even within the 400-450nm range as a good blue reducer will target the spike in blue rather than eradicate it.
 Zero blue during the day is not good so make sure you get outside in the morning and on your lunch break to counter this.

 Lenses with clear (slight yellow tint) or yellow lenses are best for daytime use as they specifically target the 450nm and below spectrum of blue leaving the other beneficial wavelengths alone.
 Orange, amber or red lenses during the day will be potentially damaging to your health and body clocks so it’s advisable to steer clear of these lens colours during the daylight hours.